SAP-samples/teched2023-DA160/README.md

 In this exercise, you will learn the basics for working with the mass change capabilities of SAP Master Data Governance, cloud edition.
 You will start with the creation of a mass request, which can be used to perform all required changes for selected business partners.
 After that you submit this request, and as an approver you will get a workflow task to approve the changes.

+# Exercise 5 - Data Quality Management

+With this exercise you explore some of the features for master data quality management offered by SAP Master Data Governance, cloud edition (MDG Cloud).
+You will see how data quality rules for validation of master data are managed and how you can control their usage in master data processes.
+You will use the Evaluation Results app to analyze the results of a data quality evaluation and see how you can fix detected errors.

 ## Exercises

 Navigate to the links below to get a detailed description to perform each exercise.